kube-reporting/metering-operator/Documentation/dev/jenkins.md

 ## Pull-Requests

-Everytime you submit a pull-request, jenkins will perform all of the above steps automatically.
+Every time you submit a pull-request, Jenkins will perform all of the above steps automatically.
 If any step fails, it will generally stop at that point immediately and mark the commit as failing in Github.

 ### Pull-request debugging